script-fu/script-fu.github.io/_posts/2022-12-2-QuickStart.md

-# Quickstart in Script-Fu Plug-Ins - GIMP 3
+# Quickstart in Script-Fu - Gimp 3 Plug-ins & Gimp 2 Scripts

 * Create a directory as a sandbox for plug-ins. **e.g /home/username/plug-ins/**
   Add that directory in Gimp as a plug-ins folder, then restart Gimp.